ANI

 Globally, influenza cases are typically seen to increase during certain months of the year.
 India usually witnesses two peaks of seasonal influenza: one from January to March and another one in the post-monsoon season.

-Get a daily dose of Travel Trade news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+According to the Union Health Ministry, the cases arising from seasonal influenza are expected to decline from March end.
+(ANI)Get a daily dose of Travel Trade news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Travel Trade.